Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 You’re by the sea, therefore you have to go to the beach!
 Be careful though, it’s very windy there!
 Now you know!
 You’ll quickly realize Essaouira is surfers’ and kite-surfers’ paradise!
 They’re numerous there, and they love Essaouira!
 Indeed, the waves are impressive!

 If you’re into surf, you should head to Sidi Kaouki, 30 minutes south of Essaouira.
 Here’s a Sidi Kaouki travel guide.
 For your information, it’s possible to rent a surf in Essaouira, and they also give lessons if needed.
 Here’s all you need to know about Essaouira beach.

 Activities in Essaouira

 I honestly liked my visit to Essaouira.
 It changed from the hustle and bustle in Marrakesh.
 Essaouira is a lot quieter, the locals are more relaxed, and they don’t want to scam you.
 If you go to Marrakesh, I suggest you to go see Essaouira, which is only three hours away by car!
+If you spend some time in the country, here are the best things to do in Morocco!
 Here a few tips now!

 How to get to Essaouira

 For your information, there are direct flights to Essaouira from several European cities!
 Click here to check the latest flight prices!
 If you’re already in Morocco, the easiest way to get there is by bus.
 From Marrakesh, two bus companies go to Essaouira : CTM and Supratours.
 I took the Supatours bus and I paid 80 dirhams (7.50€).
 It was a three hours bus ride and the bus stops at the entrance of the medina!
 It’s perfect!
 From what I heard, the CTM bus stops a little bit further and you have to take a taxi to go to the medina… From Agadir or Casablanca, the bus is still the best option.